 If you meet the specific eligibility requirements, you may be entitled to request a refund of pension contributions paid to public pension schemes within the last 5 years, instead of 2.
 Speak with your pension scheme provider to understand if you meet the eligibility requirements.

 Ask your pension scheme provider for information on your pension refund eligibility and how to claim back pension contributions.
 They will be able to provide you with specific information on how to request your refund.
-Before you go to claim your refund, consider speaking with a financial adviser about how to invest money for retirement and what other pension options you have.
+Before you go to claim your refund, consider speaking with a financial adviser about the pension refund procedure, timetable, how to invest money for retirement and what other pension options you have.

 Back dated pension contributions